BITSS/Citations/data_entry/reference_coding_protocol_questions.md

   1. Several articles have referred us to supporting information section on the AJPS website for code/dataset/statistical analysis.
 Sometimes a link or a .doc.
 How do we classify this?
 In the mean time, Terri and I have classified it as `supp_info`.

 ### Kevin
-	1.What if the excerpt includes a reference to a URL but not the explicit URL?
+	1. What if the excerpt includes a reference to a URL but not the explicit URL?
 How would we code this?
 Row.283 racial predispositions.
 Models include control variables as discussed in text; complete results are AVAILABle from the author's web page.